 The sand cat, Felis margarita, is the only wild cat that lives primarily in desert habitats.
-It is found in arid regions with with sparse vegetation in North Africa, the Middle East and parts of Central Asia.
+It is found in arid regions with sparse vegetation in North Africa, the Middle East and parts of Central Asia.
 Slightly smaller than a domestic cat, the sand cat has several adaptations for living in the desert, including furry paws, large ears and a thick, sand-colored coat.

 Sand cats are opportunistic feeders and hunt a variety of prey animals, including venomous vipers.